Albert-W/Folder-locker/README.md

 # Folder-locker

-This is a tiny software used to lock folder, **without compression and encryption**, super convenient and fast。
+This is a tiny software to lock a folder, **without compression and encryption**. it's super convenient and fast。

 [中文介绍](README.CN.md)